CalebGideon/16-bit-CPU/README.md

    <br>

-  <p><b>Both share the same purpose, takinb both 4 bit splits of the 16-bit instruction, and combining them.
-This way, you can create an 8-bit immediate value to store into register.
-Most intial values before calculation are 8-bit immediate values, which are than combined or mathematically calculated to create an appropriate 16-bit memory location etc...</b></p>
+  <p><b>Both share the same purpose, taking both 4-bit splits of the 16-bit instruction, and combining them.
+This way, you can create an 8-bit immediate value to store in the register.
+Most initial values before calculation are 8-bit immediate values, which are then combined or mathematically calculated to create an appropriate 16-bit memory location etc...</b></p>

   <h4><b>General Register (GR)</b></h4>